bdelanghe/amz_sp_api/lib/vendor-direct-fulfillment-orders-api-model/README.md

 end

 api_instance = AmzSpApi::VendorDirectFulfillmentOrdersApiModel::VendorOrdersApi.new
-body = AmzSpApi::VendorDirectFulfillmentOrdersApiModel::SubmitAcknowledgementRequest.new # SubmitAcknowledgementRequest |
+body = AmzSpApi::VendorDirectFulfillmentOrdersApiModel::SubmitAcknowledgementRequest.new # SubmitAcknowledgementRequest | The request body containing the acknowledgement to an order

 begin